Enoshima in Kanji, Katakana and Hiragana [in Stock]

-Gold moon – Old complex numbers of Kanji like Yoroi armor Large Clock
+Gold moon – Old complex Kanji numeral and numbers like Yoroi armor Clock

 | |